dcmberdani/OSU-CS344-Assignment-4/README.md

 EXECUTING/CLEANUP:
-	The program is executed by typing './line_processor'
+	The program is executed by typing './line_processor' Since input is read from stdin, the program may also be executed with './line_processor < inputfile.txt'

 	In order to remove the executable/object files from the directory, type 'make clean'